-As manufacturers look to reformulate sweetened products to bring sugar counts in line with the latest USDA Dietary Guidelines recommendations for sugar intake, some are looking to allulose as a sweetener.
+As manufacturers look towards reformulating to reduce sugar in sweetened products to align with the latest U.S. Department of Agriculture (USDA) Dietary Guidelines recommendations for sugar intake, some are looking to allulose as a sweetener.

 What is allulose?

 Allulose, also known as D-psicose, is an epimer of fructose with the same molecular formula as glucose and fructose.
-What makes allulose different than a typical sugar substitute is its negligible caloric value of approximately 0.2kcal/g compared to 4kcal/g of table sugar (sucrose).
-Additionally, it is not metabolized by the body and does not raise blood glucose.
+What sets allulose apart from a typical sugar substitute is its negligible caloric value of approximately 0.2kcal/g compared to 4kcal/g of table sugar (sucrose).
+Additionally, it is not metabolized by the body and has no impact on blood glucose.